Greenstand/Greenstand-Overview/README.md

 * Keep your messages in the relevant channels - talk about android in the android channel etc..
 * Ask any question - we are friendly and all learning together.
 General tech questions go in #development, other questions in #general, Android questions in #android etc.
 * Pointless chatter goes in #random channel
-* Opening *Threads* to reply keeps channels cleaner.
+* Use *Threads* to reply keeps channels cleaner.
-* A list of all channels is found [here](https://greenstand.slack.com/archives/C6XMUEDCN/p1579485784018800?thread_ts=1579333982.005200&cid=C6XMUEDCN) if you are not in a channel that you think you need access to, reach out.
+* A list of ALL channels is found pinned to the Genneral Channel if you are not in a channel that you think you need access to, reach out.
+*
 ## Helpful Links:

 [GreenStand Coding Style Guide](https://github.com/Greenstand/Development-Overview/blob/master/StyleGuide.md) for coding style rules